 Do Snails Leave Their Shells When They Die?

 Technically, snails do leave their shells when they die, although this is not by choice.
 When a snail is about to die, it will not willingly crawl out of its shell.
-Instead, the snail will hide itself inside the shell and close off its operculum until it passes.
+Instead, the snail will hide inside the shell and close off its operculum until it passes.

 If they stay tucked inside their shell with their operculum closed, then they are alive.
 If you pick them up and their body falls out of the shell, hanging limply, then the snail is dead.

 If a dead snail is never removed from the aquarium, the body will eventually degrade enough that the operculum will release from the shell and fall off completely.
-This will allow the degrading body to also come out of the shell and degrade further into the water column.
+This will allow the degrading body to come out of the shell and further into the water column.